Nature writing: 20th century to date

 Relevant contemporary nature writers in Britain include Richard Mabey, Roger Deakin, Mark Cocker, and Oliver Rackham.
 Rackham's books included Ancient Woodland (1980) and The History of the Countryside (1986).
 Richard Mabey has been involved with radio and television programmes on nature, and his book Nature Cure, describes his experiences and recovery from depression in the context of man's relationship with landscape and nature.
 He has also edited and introduced editions of Richard Jefferies, Gilbert White, Flora Thompson and Peter Matthiessen.
 Mark Cocker has written extensively for British newspapers and magazines and his books include Birds Britannica (with Richard Mabey) (2005). and Crow Country (2007).
 He frequently writes about modern responses to the wild, whether found in landscape, human societies or in other species.
 Roger Deakin was an English writer, documentary-maker and environmentalist.
 In 1999, Deakin's acclaimed book Waterlog was published.
 Inspired in part by the short story The Swimmer by John Cheever, it describes his experiences of 'wild swimming' in Britain's rivers and lakes and advocates open access to the countryside and waterways.
 Deakin's book Wildwood appeared posthumously in 2007.
 It describes a series of journeys across the globe that Deakin made to meet people whose lives are intimately connected to trees and wood.

 German contributions to nature writing include German author Peter Wohlleben's book The Hidden Life of Trees: What They Feel, How They Communicate.
 Published in 2016, it was translated from German into English and subsequently became a New York Times Bestseller.
 In 2017, the German book publishing company Matthes & Seitz Berlin began to grant the German Award for Nature Writing, an annual literary award for German writers who fulfill criteria within nature writing as a literary genre.
-It comes with a prize of 10,000 euro and an additional artist in residency grant of six weeks at the International Academy for Nature Conservation of Germany in Vilm.
+It comes with a prize of 10,000 euros and an additional artist in residency grant of six weeks at the International Academy for Nature Conservation of Germany in Vilm.
 In 2018, the British Council offered an education bursary and workshop opportunities to six young German authors deemed to be dedicated to nature writing.